How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 The type of ad you run is one of the first and most critical decisions impacting your budget.
 Each format is priced differently because it serves a different purpose and offers a unique viewer experience.

 For example, a quick six-second, unskippable bumper ad is usually purchased on a Cost Per Mille (CPM) basis, where you pay per thousand impressions.
-Its goal is pure brand awareness—a quick, memorable flash.
+Its goal is pure brand awareness, a quick, memorable flash.
+Non-skippable in-stream ads command the highest CPMs because viewers must watch the full message.

 The Precision of Your Audience Targeting